-The Animon religion is based around a book called the Alura, which has been translated and rewritten over thousands and thousands of years.
-Now there are almost a million different versions of the book that can be found; many are in a library in Kutu that is dedicated to collecting and copying them all into one great scripture.
+The Animon religion is based around a book called the Alura, which has been translated and rewritten over many thousands of years.
+Now there are almost a million different versions of the book that can be found; many of which are in a library in Kutu that is dedicated to collecting and copying them all into one great scripture.

 Though there are many different versions of the book, most of the religion has managed to stay the same; the only things that change significantly in each edition are language, moral lessons, and physical details of the deities.